emansa3ed/data-insights-explorer/README.md

 # Data Insights Explorer

 Welcome to the Data Insights Explorer!
-This project allows you to upload datasets and interact with them through natural language queries using an AI-powered assistant.
+This project allows you to upload datasets and interact with them through natural language queries using an AI-powered assistant Using RAG!.
 It provides various tools for data preprocessing, exploration, and visualization.

 ## Features